 Restaurant Workers Have Protections Under The New Budget Bill: Here Is How To Stay Within The Law.

-The US government has passed its latest budget proposal.
+Restaurant workers protection is now a real thing now that the US government has passed its latest budget proposal.
 The law now offers protection for employees who receive tips, including restaurant workers.
 President Trump initially opposed the bill but finally signed it into law.

 According to the new budget bill, employers, managers, and supervisors don’t have the right to collect or retain their employees’ tips.
 The restaurant industry backed the proposal.
 Moreover, they agreed to allow waiters and waitresses to share the tips with back-of-house workers, such as cooks and dishwashers.